-Conflicts Committee Members: ► As requested by the Board, investigates, reviews, evaluates and acts upon any potential conflicts of Donna R. Ecton, Chair (3) Frank M. Muller, Jr. (3) interest between our general partner or its affiliates, on the one hand, and us or any public unitholder, on the other, the approvals of which (if any) are conclusively deemed to be fair and reasonable to the Partnership and its common unitholders. \succ As requested by the Board, determines whether the resolution of a conflict of interest is in the best interests of the Partnership.
-Carries out any other duties delegated by the Board that relate to potential conflicts of interest. \succ Has the sole authority to retain, compensate, direct, oversee, and terminate any counsel or other advisers, including consultants, attorneys, independent accountants and other service providers, to assist in the evaluation of conflicts matters and to approve such consultants' fees and other retention terms. \triangleright Approvals are conclusively deemed to be fair and reasonable to the Partnership, approved by all of the Partnership's partners and not a breach by the general partner of any duties it may owe us or our unitholders.
+Conflicts Committee Members: > As requested by the Board, investigates, reviews, evaluates and acts upon any Donna R. Ecton, Chair (3) Frank M. Muller, Jr. (3) potential conflicts of interest between our general partner or its affiliates, on the one hand, and us or any public unitholder, on the other, the approvals of which (if any) are conclusively deemed to be fair and reasonable to the Partnership and its common unitholders. \succ As requested by the Board, determines whether the resolution of a conflict of interest is in the best interests of the Partnership. \succ Carries out any other duties delegated by the Board that relate to potential conflicts of interest.
+Has the sole authority to retain, compensate, direct, oversee, and terminate any counsel or other advisers, including consultants, attorneys, independent accountants and other service providers, to assist in the evaluation of conflicts matters and to approve such consultants' fees and other retention terms.
+(3) Independent, Non-Employee Director > Approvals are conclusively deemed to be fair and reasonable to the Partnersh approved by all of the Partnership's partners and not a breach by the general partner any duties it may owe us or our unitholders.
+Special Committee Members: > Evaluates and approves matters arising during the intervals between meetings of Jordan Bleznick David L. Lamp the Board that did not warrant convening a special meeting of the Board but not be postponed until the next scheduled meeting of that Board.
+Acted by Written Consent in 2023: 1 Exercises approval authority delegated to it by the Board.